kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 To share content and collaborate in Microsoft Fabric, your organization needs to have an [F or P capacity license](https://learn.microsoft.com/fabric/enterprise/licenses#capacity-license), and at least one per-user license.

-### Per-user License:
+### Per-user License

 Per-user licenses allow users to work in Microsoft Fabric.
 There are three types of individual licenses:

 * **Free** - A free license allows you to create and share Fabric content other than Power BI items in Microsoft Fabric, if you have access to a Fabric capacity (either trial or paid).
 * **Pro** - A Pro license lets you share Power BI content with other users.
 Every organization needs at least one user with a Pro or a Premium Per User (PPU) license, if they intend to use Power BI within Fabric.
 SKUs smaller than F64 require a Power BI Pro or Premium Per User license for each user consuming Power BI content.
 * **Premium per-user (PPU)** - PPU licenses allow organizations to access Power BI Premium features by licensing every user with a PPU license instead of purchasing a Power BI Premium capacity.
 PPU can be more cost effective when Power BI Premium features are needed for fewer than 250 users.

 | Capabilities | Free | Pro | PPU |